-If your child has a musculoskeletal condition or injury, you’ll be glad to know that Emerson Hospital is home to the region’s only fellowship-trained pediatric orthopedic surgeon.
+If your child has a musculoskeletal condition or injury, you will be glad to know that Emerson Hospital is home to the region’s only fellowship-trained pediatric orthopedic surgeon.

 This means you have close-to-home access to advanced expertise for diagnosing and treating a wide range of childhood orthopedic conditions.